ColleSerre/ColleSerre.github.io/index.markdown

         <div class="card bg-dark text-white">
           <div class="card-body">
             <h5 class="card-title">Introduction to Python and Data Visualization course @ My high school (EJM Lille)</h5>
-            <p class="card-text">I'm going to be giving an introduction to Python and Data Visualization using pandas and matplotlib with my good friend Adrien Dumont.<br>The course will be from September to February and the subjects will change after that.</p>
+            <p class="card-text">I'm going to be giving an introduction to Python and Data Visualization using pandas and matplotlib with my good friend Adrien Dumont.<br>The course will be from September to February and the subjects will change to web app development with Flutter after that.</p>
             <a href="https://colab.research.google.com/drive/1ad9tzhB9e20ZM2iDjWfMxIibJ5EwJ_Ny?usp=sharing" class="btn btn-primary" target="_blank">View Google Colab</a>
           </div>
         </div>